Valeo compliance program: zero tolerance

-The Operational Committee, chaired by Valeo’s Chief Executive Officer, defines the directions and priorities of the Compliance Program, allocates the necessary means and resources, and oversees and manages its implementation.
+The Executive Committee, chaired by Valeo’s Chief Executive Officer, defines the directions and priorities of the Compliance Program, allocates the necessary means and resources, and oversees and manages its implementation.

 - The Ethics and Compliance Office

-The Chief Ethics and Compliance Officer initiates, manages and coordinates the implementation of the Compliance Program as defined by the Operational Committee, of which he/she is a member.
+The Chief Ethics and Compliance Officer initiates, manages and coordinates the implementation of the Compliance Program as defined by the Executive Committee, of which he/she is a member.

 Reporting to the Chairman of the Board and CEO, Valeo’s Chief Ethics and Compliance Officer provides regular program advancement updates to the Audit & Risks Committee.